topher-brennan/Clonnit/README.md

 ## A Reddit Clone

 Made in 8 days for an App Academy student final project by Chris Hallquist.
 Written as a (mostly) single-page app with Backbone.js on Rails.
+Styling done with Twitter Bootstrap and jQuery UI.

 ## TODO

+* Comment / post reply notification
 * Deleting post
     * Delete/edit other things
 * File uploading